Originally published December 13th, 2022

 ACH withdrawals are taken directly from a bank account.
 Depending on the agreement and the lender, the amounts can be fixed or variable.
 If fixed, the same amount is withdrawn every time, regardless of a merchant's total sales.
 With ACH processing, the lender submits an ACH debit request at the end of a processing day.

-Some cash advance lenders work with a payment processor so that transactions coming from a merchant are split between the merchant and the lender.
+Some MCA lenders work with a payment processor so that transactions coming from a merchant are split between the merchant and the lender.
 If the lender receives 10% of each sale, the processor sends 10% of the sale amount to the lender and the remaining 90% to the merchant.
-This split payment occurs at the time of the transaction.

 How Can E-commerce Merchants Use an MCA?

 Merchant cash advances can be used to grow an e-commerce business and ensure consistent operations.
-There's no limit on the business uses of an MCA.
-For example, e-commerce merchants can use MCAs for the following:
+There’s no limit on how a business cash advance can be used.
+For example, online retailers can use MCAs for the following:

 Stabilize Cash Flow